How a single sentence from Angela Merkel showed what Trump means to the world

 - Trump's moves represent the real possibility that America's engagement with its European allies may be fundamentally changing

-Washington (CNN)On Sunday, German Chancellor Angela Merkel uttered a single sentence that speaks to how fundamentally President Donald Trump is -- and will continue to -- reshape the world, and America's place in it.
+Washington (CNN)On Sunday, German Chancellor Angela Merkel uttered a single sentence that speaks to how fundamentally President Donald Trump has reshaped -- and will continue to reshape -- the world, and America's place in it.

 "The times when we could completely rely on others are, to an extent, over," Merkel said at a beer hall(!) rally to support her campaign.